trister95/dbnl_bear/README.md

 ![My Package Logo](assets/logo.png)

-This is dbnl_bear, a python package to make it easier to use AI for reading assistance in historical analaysis.
+This is dbnl_bear, a python package to make it easier to use AI for reading assistance in historical analysis.

 The "bear" part of the package name is inspired by a passage from Alex Komoroske's Bits and Bobs: